First Stock Exchange in the World-The Rise of Dutch East India Company

 The idea of trading company shares existed even before in the Ancient Rome but exact date could not be found.
 In 1300 Venetian lenders would carry slates and attract clients with the information displayed.
 Moneylenders traded debts with each other.

-At that time it was custom to fund the single voyage and to be liquidated upon the return.
-The expedition were considered high-risk venture because most of the voyage ended in failure, also because of inelastic demand and elastic supply.
-This also made less wealthy people unable to invest.
+At that time, it was custom to fund the single voyage and to be liquidated upon the return.
+The expedition was considered high-risk venture because most of the voyage ended in failure, also because of inelastic demand and elastic supply.

-In 1600, the East India Company were the first to adopt budling the resources.
-Dutch East India Company followed the pattern.
-The jointly-ownership allowed the investors to distribute the risk and also lowered the financing of the expensive voyage.
+In fact it was first adopted by the East India Company in 1600, the Dutch East India Company followed the pattern.
+The bundling of the resources and the jointly-ownership allowed the investors to distribute the risk and also lowered the financing of the expensive voyage.

 VOC had two types of shareholders- the participanten, who could be seen as the non-managing and bewindhebbers, who acted as the managing directors, following the same pattern as most Dutch joint-stock companies.